smartkarma/frontend-guide/docs/ember-intro.md

 ### [smartkarma.com/home](https://www.smartkarma.com/home)

+!> Deprecated in favour of Wordpress

 > Public/Landing page.
 For non-logged users, this is the web when they access `smartkarma.com`.
-For logged-in users, the same page is accessed under `smartkarma.com/home`.
+For logged-in users, the same page is accessed under `smartkarma.com/home`

-?> This is running/using on Ember Fastboot

 * Repository: [sk-public](https://github.com/smartkarma/sk-public)